hazelcast/hazelcast-python-client/docs/client_connection_strategy.rst

 Configuring Client Connection Retry
 -----------------------------------

-When the client is disconnected from the cluster or trying to connect to a one for the first time, it searches for new connections.
-You can configure the frequency of the connection attempts and the client shutdown behavior using the arguments below.
+The client searches for new connections when it is trying to connect to the cluster.
+Both the frequency of connection attempts and the client shutdown behavior can be configured using the arguments below.

 .. code:: python